Tainan Entry Requirements

 Prohibited Items

-- Fresh fruits and vegetables - to prevent agricultural pests
+- Fresh fruits, vegetables, plants, and soil - to prevent pests and diseases.

 Restricted Items